-All Victorian government schools have also adopted new strategies to prevent and address cyber bullying.
-Information about cyberbullying and help for young people is available from the Cybersmart Online Helpline service.
-Also see 'Engaging Schools: Student Engagement Policy Guidelines' available at: www.education.vic.gov.au/healthwellbeing/respectfulsafe
+All Victorian Government schools have also adopted new strategies to prevent and address cyber bullying.
+Information about cyber bullying and help for young people is available from the Cybersmart Online Helpline service (see also ‘Engaging Schools: Student Engagement Policy Guidelines’ available at www.education.vic.gov.au/healthwellbeing/respectfulsafe).

 Victims of bullying may also bring an action against the perpetrator for battery and assault.